SparkPost/pizza-bot/README.md

 ## Exercise 5: Convert your Bot to an App

 This exercise is going to be pretty straightforward code-wise, but a little more heavy on the concept side.
-You can always circle back to the ideas later.
+You can always circle back to the ideas later if you need to.

 Here's the gist: the Dominos menu is complicated and there's not much documentation on how we can use all the options it provides.
 So we're going to simplify the problem: we're going to give users an option of one of two pizzas, either cheese or pepperoni.